-We feel optimistic going into the 2022 holiday season.
+We feel cautiously optimistic going into the 2023 holiday season.

-For the week of November 13th, we predict strong teaser promotions leading into Black Friday and the rest of Cyber 5.
+For the week of November 12th, we predict strong teaser promotions spurred by sales events leading into Black Friday and the rest of Cyber 5.
 These teaser promotions and previews will be the next step from pre-holiday promotions that began in September and October to get people excited about their Black Friday must-have lists.

-The first two weeks of December will be highly competitive; however, there will be ample opportunities to capture consumer demand, so a powerful marketing strategy — as well as a backup plan to stay agile — will be necessary.
+The last week of November and first week of December will be highly competitive; however, there will be ample opportunities to capture consumer demand, so a powerful marketing strategy — as well as a backup plan to stay agile — will be necessary.
 Some large retailers may test creative promotional strategies this week or run special mini-holiday deals of their own.
 Smaller businesses will need to remain nimble and be ready with their game plans to seize any opportunities they can.

-Finally, deep discounts on post-holiday inventory will influence the “Me-Buy” week following Christmas and leading up to New Year’s.
+Finally, deep discounts on post-holiday inventory will influence the “Me-Buy” week following Christmas and leading up to New Year’s Day.
 Consider changing your promotional language to highlight your sales and cater to your high-value customers’ self interest.